Find Grad Schools

 10 Yearly Graduations

 The 14th most popular school in the country for cell/cellular and molecular biology majors who are seeking their doctor's degree is Arizona State University - Tempe.
 Each year, around 74,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $12,014 per year.
 During the most recent year for which we have data, 10 people received their doctor's degree in cell/cellular and molecular biology from ASU - Tempe.
+About 75% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #14